 The Orange County Childhood Language Center is a local operating unit of the California Scottish Rite Foundation, a 501(c)3 corporation.
-Through the efforts of the members of the Santa Ana Valley, our Center has been in operation since 2001.
+Through the efforts of the members of the Orange County Valley, our Center has been in operation since 2001.
 Under the leadership of our Executive Director Judy Montgomery, PhD.
 CCC-SLP, and her staff at Chapman University, we assess the needs of children with speech and language disorders and provide the necessary treatment.

 If you can imagine a day without the ability to speak, you can imagine the need we serve.
 Some children need to overcome particular challenges, others simply need to learn the mechanics of speech.
 At the Center, we assess their needs and develop a plan for success.
 Nothing is more uplifting than seeing a child communicate with their family for the first time, or more satisfying than knowing the happiness that comes from a child’s first “Hi, Dad” or “I love you, Mom.”

 We offer complete speech and language diagnostic evaluations for children, as well as individual and small group speech and language therapy services.
 We receive referrals from many sources, including parents, schools, agencies, health professionals and other centers.